 Note: The version of Clover that is used is quite old.
 Recent versions of Clover do not seem to work as well.
-I had a lot of difficulty in finding a version that worked as expected and showed all the .EFI files, etc. The format of the config.plist has also changed over time and seems to be quite inconsistent between versions.
+I had a lot of difficulty in finding a version that works correctly and shows all the .EFI files, etc. The format of the config.plist has also changed over time and seems to be quite inconsistent between versions.
 If you are tempted to use a later version of Clover, you may experience some difficulty!

 The default Clover 2nd stage 64-bit bootloader is boot7.
 If the Clover 64-bit menu does not load, then try pressing 6 during the 2 second delay before the Clover menu is loaded.
 This causes boot6 to be used instead of boot7.
 If a particular image works better with boot6, then you can make a copy and name it as boot7 so that it will be loaded by default. boot6 and boot7 are for 64-bit Clover. boot7 includes a 'BiosBlockIO driver that works with any controller supported by the BIOS'.